matrix-org/matrix-spec-proposals/proposals/2540-stricter-event-validation.md

 ## Proposal

-In a future room version, Matrix server implementations should strictly enforce the Canonical JSON specification for events.
+In a future room version, Matrix server implementations should strictly enforce the JSON compliance of the Canonical JSON specification for events.

 The rationale for doing this in a future room version is to avoid a split brain room -- where some federated servers believe an event is valid and others reject